samsungprism20262/3DSplat_Visualizer/README.md

 5. Navigate to `http://localhost:3000`

-When changes to the source are detected, SuperSplat is rebuilt automatically.
+When changes to the source are detected, 3D Splat is rebuilt automatically.
 Simply refresh your browser to see your changes.

-## Localizing the SuperSplat Editor
+## Localizing the 3D Splat Editor

 The currently supported languages are available here: